-- Convey-All logo on sides of tube at discharge. - Red reflectors: on discharge spout, and discharge-side of axle. - Amber Reflectors: on sides of hopper, at less
+- Convey-All logo on sides of tube at discharge. - Red reflectors: on discharge spout, and discharge-side of axle. - Amber Reflectors: on sides of hopper, at less than 15 ft intervals along tube, and on hopperside of axle.

 REMEMBER - If safety decals have been damaged, removed, become illegible, or parts were replaced without signage, new ones must be applied.
 New decals are available from your authorized dealer.